 Matter > From Matter to Materials and Life - All Topics

-In our daily lives, we encounter various materials with different functionalities.
-Their mechanical, thermal, electrical, optical, and magnetic properties usually have to be optimized for specific applications which are relevant to the key issues of our modern society.
+In our daily lives, we encounter a very large number of materials with different functionalities and which are relevant to the key issues of our modern society.
+The HZDR investigates in mechanical, thermal, electrical, optical, and magnetic properties of such materials which usually have to be optimized for specific applications.
 That is why it is essential to have a thorough knowledge and detailed understanding of their basic properties.
 At the HZDR, we’re investigating the microscopic structures of materials, their dynamics at ultra-fast time scales as well as their functionalities by using state-of-the-art equipment and, in particular, our large scale research facilities.
 Our focus is on “Quantum Condensed Matter: Magnetism, Superconductivity and Beyond”, "Materials and Processes for Energy and Transport Technologies" as well as “Nanoscience and Materials for Information Technologies".

 Today, magnetic materials provide a vast number of applications ranging from electric transformers (e.g. for energy transport and electromobility) to information storage (e.g. in magnetic hard disks) all the way to tumor treatment (e.g. hyperthermal therapy using magnetic nanoparticles).
 In order to utilize these complex materials with strong interacting electrons, it is essential to have a thorough understanding of the fundamental principles.
 That is why a technology is available at the HZDR, e.g. in the Dresden High Magnetic Field Laboratory, which is unique in the world.